Matjan Berbisik: Plot

+Cast

 Production

 Matjan Berbisik was directed by Tan Tjoei Hock and produced by The Teng Chun for Action Film, a subsidiary of Java Industrial Film (JIF).
 Tan had previously worked for The on Dasima in 1940.
 Tan wrote the black-and-white film's script, while Mas Sardi handled music.
 The title was derived from an Indonesian belief that a person could house the soul of a tiger: vicious, hungry, and dangerous.

 The film starred Mohamad Mochtar and Hadidjah, who had first acted together in The's Alang-Alang (Grass; 1939) and were promoted as a celebrity couple in competition with Raden Mochtar and Roekiah of Tan's Film.
 Other cast members included Bissoe and Said.
 Bissoe had been acting for JIF since Oh Iboe (Oh Mother) some two years previously.
 The keroncong singer Miss Soelami made an appearance, providing vocals; keroncong, traditional music with Portuguese influences, had become common in films following the success of Albert Balink's Terang Boelan (Full Moon) in 1937.